Facts & Figures

 In 1990, the people of Latvia elected a majority of pro-independence deputies to what was then the ruling Soviet parliamentary body, the Supreme Council of Latvia.
 The new Supreme Council voted to begin the political process of removing Soviet rule and restoring full independence to Latvia.
 On 21 August 1991, following the collapse of the Soviet Union, the Latvian Supreme Council adopted a resolution for the full restoration of Latvian independence.
 The Supreme Council was abolished in late 1992, paving way for the first post-independence Latvian parliament, elected on 5-6 June 1993.

 The new 5th Saeima, continuing the link with the pre-war parliaments of Latvia, elected Guntis Ulmanis the new President of the Republic of Latvia in 1993.
 Re-elected in 1996, President Ulmanis was followed by Dr. Vaira Vike-Freiberga.
 Dr. Vike-Freiberga was elected as President in 1999 and re-elected for a second term in 2003.
-Dr. Valdia Zalters assumed office as President on July 8, 2007.
-At the completion of his term in July 2011, Dr. Valdis Zatlers was succeeded as President of Latvia by Mr. Andris Berzins, who served from July 2011 to July 2015.
+Dr. Valdia Zalters was President from July 2007 to July 2011 followed by Mr. Andris Berzins, who served from July 2011 to July 2015.
 Mr. Raimonds Vejonis is the current President of Latvia and assumed office on July 8, 2015 as Latvia's 5th President since regaining independence in 1990 and 9th President since proclaiming indpendence in November 1918.
 Fore more information about the President, please visit www.president.lv.

 Latvia: a foreign policy success story

 Latvia's foreign policy, like its economic policy, has been one of the success stories of the post Cold War era.
-Latvia is a member of the UN and gained EU and NATO membership in 2004, much earlier than expected.
+Latvia is a member of the UN and gained EU and NATO membership in 2004.
 Special ties have always existed with the United States, which never recognized the legitimacy of Soviet rule in Latvia following WW II.
 Latvia's first diplomatic mission in the US was established in 1922 and continued to function in Washington DC throughout the 50 years of Soviet occupation.
 Full diplomatic ties were renewed in 1991 when President George H.W.
 Bush was President.
 Subsequently, Presidents Bill Clinton and George W. Bush have sought an active partnership with Latvia, with President Clinton visiting Riga in 1994 with Mrs Hillary Rodham Clinton., and President George W. Bush in 2005 and in 2006.
 Secretary of State Hilary Clinton visited Riga in June 2012 and in November 2013 UN Secretary General Ban Ki-moon visited Riga.
 In the first half of 2015, Latvia hosted the Presidency of the EU.